dpacassi/UltimateDrupalReference/README.md

 While some of them are good, others are in need of improvement and a few of them are simply outdated.

 This project will try to list you the **best, most promising and most efficient** resources that you might need when developing a Drupal site.
-**Important:** This project currently focuses on Drupal 8 only!
-If you would like to have a Drupal 7 version of it, please open a [GitHub issue](../../issues) so we can discuss it.

 ## Contribution guidelines
 This project lives through new and up-to-date resources from the community, from **you**!